Yousign/backend-review-test/README.md

 ## Interview format

-This is a **technical discussion interview**, not a coding test.
+This is a **technical discussion interview**, not a (live) coding test.
 Here's what to expect:

 **Before the interview**
-- Fork this repository and spend around **1h30 exploring the codebase** — understand how it works, its structure, what it does well, and what you'd improve
+- Fork this repository and spend around **2 hours exploring the codebase** — understand how it works, its structure, what it does well, and what you would improve
 - Feel free to use AI tools during your preparation, but don't use them to generate support material for the interview (see below)
 - Come ready to discuss the code, its architecture, and how you'd approach the features above
 - And again, no need to implement anything

 **During the interview**
+- You'll be discussing with **one developer and one engineering manager**, during **1 hour and a half**
-- You'll be asked to **share your screen** and walk us through the code in your IDE
+- You'll be asked to **share your screen** and walk us through the code in your IDE while we dive on specific areas together
-- We'll also do some **whiteboarding** together — have a tool ready (e.g. [Draw.io](https://draw.io), [Miro](https://miro.com), Excalidraw, or any other live diagramming tool you're comfortable with)
+- We'll also do some **whiteboarding** together — please have a tool ready (e.g. [Draw.io](https://draw.io), [Miro](https://miro.com), Excalidraw, or any other live diagramming tool you're comfortable with)
 - We're interested in your **reasoning and analytical thinking** as well as your **programming litteracy**, not in whether you've memorized the code
-- Please **don't bring any support material** into the interview (slides, notes).
+- Please **don't use any pre-prepared support material** into the interview (slides, notes etc.).
 We want to hear your own live thoughts, not a restitution of content that was potentially AI-generated
 - **Using AI during the interview is not allowed** and will be considered disqualifying

 ## A note on AI and this process

-Finally, note that we're still figuring out the best way to run technical interviews in an era where AI tools can do so much.
-This format is a work in progress, and we appreciate your flexibility as we iterate on it.
-You can count on us to be flexible too.

 We are strong advocates for bullish AI adoption in day-to-day engineering work.
 However with this interview we want to evaluate your technical thinking and reasoning, not your ability to prompt a model.
 We hope that makes sense, and we look forward to a genuine conversation.